borisbachmann/atlas-qdpx/README.md

 https://gist.github.com/Whadup/a795fac02f4405ca1b5a278799ce6125 by Lukas Pfahler.

 ## Acknowledgements
-The library was developed as part of the research project "Narrative Futures" at the University of Wuppertal, Germany (funded from 2023 to 2026 by the VolkswagenStiftung).
+The library's core funtionality was developed as part of the research project "Narrative Futures" at the University of Wuppertal, Germany (funded from 2023 to 2026 by the VolkswagenStiftung).
 The project aims to combine qualitative and quantitative methods of text analysis to investigate narrative futures in the context of sustainability transformations.